jellyfin/jellyfin.org/docs/general/testing/upgrades.md

 ### Disable Automatic Updates on Unstable

-Running with automatic updates while on Unstable, or during a prerelease testing of Unstable, can cause problems.
+Running with automatic updates while on Unstable, or during a pre-release testing of Unstable, can cause problems.
 Always ensure you update manually and test things out afterwards.
 We generally recommend against automatic updates *in general* even on Stable, as it can result in missed release notes from new versions, but we understand how desirable this can be; avoid the temptation when running Unstable though to avoid missing important changes.

 ## Upgrading from Stable to Unstable

 The exact details of this process depend on your platform and installation method.
 This document will detail the two most popular: Debian/Ubuntu packages via our repository, and Docker.
-The process is generally the same for others (e.g. manual downloads, Windows installers, etc.) with the exact details changed; for the specifics of indvidual platforms, please see the child articles under ["Testing Jellyfin Server"](/docs/general/testing/server).
+The process is generally the same for others (e.g. manual downloads, Windows installers, etc.) with the exact details changed; for the specifics of individual platforms, please see the child articles under ["Testing Jellyfin Server"](/docs/general/testing/server).

 We assume you are already running Jellyfin Stable releases.